openspending/openspending/doc/install.rst

     $ vagrant up

-This will run for a while (fetch a coffee), until a working VM with Ubuntu 14.04 and OpenSpending has been deployed with Solr running.
+This will run for a while (fetch a coffee), until a working VM with Ubuntu 14.04 and OpenSpending has been deployed and Solr has started running.

 Once the application has run, you can start OpenSpending within the VM with::